-Progress notes need to adequately document the therapeutic intervention(s) or therapy activity that was provided

-Only Licensed/Registered/Waivered Staff and trainees who have the training and experience necessary to provide therapy, can bill for this procedure.
+Progress notes need to adequately document the therapeutic intervention(s) or therapy activity that was provided Only Licensed/Registered/Waivered Staff and trainees who have the necessary training and experience can provide individual therapy.

 6.1.5.
 FAMILY THERAPY

 There are many times when family therapy is warranted in treatment, particularly in children's services in order to assist the client.
 Family Therapy involves the client and one or more family members for the purpose of addressing the client's behavioral health impairments through changes in family member interactions.